Gods and Deities

 Well-attuned to the shadowy depths of the sea, Nicaen is a master of stealth and camoflage.
 Able to become nigh invisible, few can see nor sense his appoach.
 He is the patron of sea-Kin xeriin.

 The second of the Xaeri gods is rarely seen above the deep oceans.
-He resembles a giant eastern dragon, but one adapted for the sea - his four legs are webbed and long-taloned, and a webbed crest rather than a mane lines his spine.
-His scaled hide is black and grey, though all along his neck, sides, and tail are bioluminescent markings that gleam white and pale blue.
-His eyes bear slitted pupils, the irises dark blue.
+He resembles a giant eastern dragon, but one adapted for the sea - his four legs are webbed and long-taloned, and a webbed, bright blue crest rather than a mane lines his spine.
+His scaled hide is a dark blue-black shade, with a brighter blue udnerside, though all along his neck, sides, and tail are bioluminescent markings that gleam bright white and aquamarine.
+His eyes bear slitted pupils, the irises gleaming green, and leaving a trailing afterglow.
+A pair of curved, spiked, dark silver horns adorns his head, and a pair of long, sinuous whiskers sprouts from his snout.

 A large and imposing earth dragon, god of nature and patron of forest-Kin xeriin.